How to Create Your End-of-Life Plan

 - Have your energy sapped bit by bit because you know what you should be doing and yet you’re not doing it.

-And all that time you could be spending with the special people in your life, doing what you love together, and instead, you’re worrying (even mildly) that you haven’t done what you know you need to do.
+And all that time you could be spending with the special people in your life, doing what you love together, and instead, you’re have background anxiety going on that you haven’t done what you know you need to do.

 This is where I come in...

-My name is Jane Duncan Rogers, also known as the End-of-Life Lady, and I help older people and those who have had a brush with death in some way to get their act together and complete a comprehensive end-of-life plan.
+My name is Jane Duncan Rogers, also known as the End-of-Life Lady, and I help anyone who knows how important this kind of preparation is to get their act together and complete a comprehensive end-of-life plan.

 I’m doing this because once I came very close to death.
 Not my own, but my husband’s.

-But it wasn’t successful.
-They did not get all the cancer out, and so we were faced with the fact that he was going to die, and it was going to be sooner than later.
+But the operation wasn’t successful, and we were faced with the fact that he was going to die, and it was going to be sooner than later.

 During this time, we received an email from a friend, Barbara.
 She insisted we answer the long list of questions in it, stuff like ‘what kind of coffin do you want?’, ‘how do you want your body dressed?’ and ‘what are your passwords? ‘ – I mean, really specific things.

 We sat up in bed one Saturday morning with the laptop.
-I asked him the questions and he gave me his answers.
-Imagine our surprise when an hour or two in we realized we were quite enjoying ourselves!
-And by the end of the morning we felt a distinct sense of satisfaction and achievement, and immensely close and loving.
-So odd – we were discussing his death but the love that this unleashed that weekend was enormous.
-We put the list away and rarely referred to it again.
+I asked him the questions and we discussed the answers.
+Imagine our surprise when an hour or two in, we realized we were quite enjoying ourselves!

 My first book, Gifted By Grief: A True Story of Cancer, Loss and Rebirth was published.
 In it I told the story above.
 Readers flocked to tell me they needed to answer those questions too.

 At this point, it might have daunted me if I had not had 25+ years of experience in the therapeutic world.
 I originally trained with the famous Louise L Hay who wrote You Can Heal Your Life, and who started major mind-body-spirit publisher Hay House.
-Then I went on to train as a counsellor and a coach (now I am Life and Death Coach – I help people with their ongoing lives as well as the end of them), and so I was able to easily take the next step:
+Then I went on to train as a counsellor and a coach and so I was able to easily take the next step:

-I went ahead and organized a local workshop.
+I went ahead and organized a local workshop, which sold out.

 I put on another and the same thing happened.